vancouvercodingschool/code-102-guide/curriculum/class-04/DISCUSSION.md

 **From this point forward, all your Learning Journal assignments should be done locally, in VS Code.
 New files and changes will reflect in Github using your new Git-flow skills!
 (Remember...
 A-C-P)**

-**From this point forward, all your Learning Journal assignments should be done locally, in VS Code.
-New files and changes will reflect in Github using your new Git-flow skills!
-(Remember...
-A-C-P)**

 Journal entry ideas:

 * Blog Article (2-3 paragraphs with code sample)